michaelabon/d2/content/posts/what-to-do-this-week.md

 ---
-title: "What to do this week?"
+title: "What to Do This Week?"
 date: 2021-06-16T14:46:28-05:00
 summary: Checklists, triumphs, collections
 weight: 1